Redwood National Park California, USA Travel Guide

 Support Native American cultural centers and initiatives.
 Park lands are ancestral homelands of Native American communities.

-Buy from local businesses in towns such as Crescent City, Klamath, Orick, Trinidad, Arcata, and Eureka.
+Buy from local businesses in towns like Crescent City, Klamath, Orick, Trinidad, Arcata, and Eureka.

 Expand your northern California adventure by adding more days to your itinerary and exploring beyond the redwoods.

-Continue north on Hwy 101 into Oregon to find delightful coastal towns like Brookings, Samuel H. Boardman State Scenic Corridor with its natural bridges and sea stacks, and Gold Beach.
+Continue north on Hwy 101 into Oregon to discover charming beach towns such as Brookings, Samuel H. Boardman State Scenic Corridor with its natural bridges and sea stacks, and Gold Beach.

-Head south on scenic Highway 1, a partially narrow and winding route, to explore the dramatic coastline, including Glass The coast in Fort Bragg and the charming town of Mendocino.
+Head south on scenic California STATE route 1, a partially narrow and winding route, to discover the dramatic coastline, including Glass Beach in Fort Bragg and the picturesque town of Mendocino.

 Drive east to explore Mount Shasta, Lassen Volcanic National Park with its volcanic landscapes and hot springs, and various lakes.